Owolabenjade/alx-system_engineering-devops/0x19-postmortem/README.md

-Outage Postmortem
+# Outage Postmortem

-Issue Summary
+## Issue Summary
-Duration of the Outage:
+**Duration of the Outage:**
 - Start Time: 2024-06-10 14:00 UTC
 - End Time: 2024-06-10 15:30 UTC

-Impact:
-- The web application was down for 1.5 hours.
-- Users experienced a 500 Internal Server Error when trying to access the main service.
-- Approximately 75% of users were affected, as the service was completely unavailable during the outage.

-Root Cause:
-- A misconfigured database connection string after a routine maintenance update caused the web application to fail to connect to the database.

-Timeline
-- 14:00 - Issue detected via automated monitoring alert indicating increased error rates.
-- 14:05 - Alert confirmed by on-call engineer.
-- 14:10 - Initial investigation began, focusing on recent code deployments.
-- 14:20 - Engineers assumed the issue was related to the new feature deployed earlier that day.
-- 14:30 - Misleading debugging path led engineers to roll back the latest deployment, but the issue persisted.
-- 14:45 - Incident escalated to the Database Administration (DBA) team after initial debugging attempts failed.
-- 15:00 - DBA team identified that the database connection string in the configuration file was incorrect.
-- 15:10 - Correct database connection string was applied, and the configuration file was updated.
-- 15:20 - Web application restarted, and normal service was restored.
-- 15:30 - Monitoring confirmed that error rates returned to normal, and all systems were operational.
-Root Cause and Resolution
-Root Cause:
-- The issue was caused by an incorrect database connection string in the configuration file.
-During a routine maintenance update, the connection string was inadvertently modified, resulting in the web application being unable to establish a connection to the database.
-This misconfiguration led to the application failing and returning 500 Internal Server Errors.

-Resolution:
-- The DBA team identified the incorrect database connection string in the configuration file.
-The correct connection string was obtained and updated in the configuration file.
-After applying the correct settings, the web application was restarted, restoring normal functionality.
-Corrective and Preventative Measures
-Improvements and Fixes:
-- Improve configuration management processes to prevent incorrect settings from being applied.
-- Implement automated validation checks for configuration changes before deployment.
-- Enhance monitoring to detect and alert on database connection issues more quickly.

-Task List:
-Patch Configuration Management System: Review and update the configuration management system to include automated validation checks for critical configuration changes.
-Implement Configuration Validation Scripts: Develop scripts to validate the database connection string and other critical configurations before applying changes.
-Enhance Monitoring: Add specific monitoring for database connection health and alerting mechanisms to detect and notify about connection issues immediately.
-Conduct Training: Provide training sessions for engineers on the importance of configuration management and the use of validation tools.
-Review and Update Documentation: Update the documentation to include procedures for validating configuration changes and handling similar outages in the future.

-By implementing these measures, we aim to prevent similar incidents from occurring and improve the overall reliability of our web application.
+**Impact:**
+- The Travel Buddy Match application was completely unavailable for 1.5 hours
+- Users attempting to access the service encountered a blank screen with a "Cannot connect to server" error
+- Approximately 85% of users were affected, as only cached content remained partially accessible
+- New user registrations, trip creation, and all matching functionality were completely non-functional

+**Root Cause:**
+- A Firebase Authentication configuration change deployed during a routine update caused the application to lose connection to the authentication service, preventing all authenticated API calls

+## Timeline
+- **14:00** - Multiple users reported login failures through support channels
+- **14:05** - Automated monitoring detected a significant drop in successful API calls
+- **14:10** - On-call engineer acknowledged the alert and began initial investigation
+- **14:15** - Issue confirmed to be affecting production environment only, development environment remained functional
+- **14:20** - Initial investigation focused on recent frontend deployment that occurred at 13:45 UTC
+- **14:30** - Frontend rollback attempted but failed to resolve the authentication issues
+- **14:40** - Investigation shifted to backend Firebase services after logs showed authentication rejection patterns
+- **14:50** - Incident escalated to senior developer and Firebase specialist
+- **15:00** - Root cause identified: a Firebase project configuration change had invalidated the API keys used by the application
+- **15:10** - Emergency fix implemented by restoring previous Firebase configuration settings
+- **15:20** - Services gradually restored as configuration propagated
+- **15:30** - Full service functionality confirmed, monitoring showed normal operation

+## Root Cause and Resolution
+**Root Cause:**
+The outage was caused by an unintentional change to the Firebase Authentication configuration during a planned security update.
+A developer had modified the API access restrictions in the Firebase Console, limiting API requests to specific domains for enhanced security.
+However, the production domain was incorrectly entered (`travbuddymatch.com` instead of `travelbuddymatch.com`), causing all authentication requests from the actual production domain to be rejected.

+**Resolution:**
+The immediate fix involved correcting the domain allowlist in the Firebase Console security settings to include the correct production domain.
+Additionally, the team updated the API access controls to include both development and staging environments to prevent similar issues in the future.

+## Corrective and Preventative Measures
+**Improvements to be made:**
+1. Implement more robust authentication fallback mechanisms to gracefully handle authentication service failures
+2. Enhance monitoring specifically for authentication service status
+3. Create a formalized process for Firebase configuration changes with proper validation steps
+4. Improve user-facing error messages to provide clearer information during service disruptions

+**Specific tasks to address the issue:**
+1. Create a configuration validation script that verifies all Firebase settings before and after any changes
+2. Implement a dual-approval process for all production environment configuration changes
+3. Add automated tests to verify authentication flow functionality after deployments
+4. Update the incident response playbook with specific steps for authentication failure scenarios
+5. Deploy an improved client-side caching mechanism to allow basic app functionality during authentication outages
+6. Add redundant error reporting systems that don't rely on the primary authentication service
+7. Schedule a team training session on Firebase security best practices and configuration management

+This incident highlighted the critical dependency on third-party authentication services and the need for better change management processes.
+The team is committed to implementing these improvements to prevent similar outages in the future and minimize impact on users when technical issues do occur.